 I have a confession to make: I’m obsessed with notebooks.
 Moleskines, compositions, spiral-bound, leather, it doesn’t matter!
-I’ve been collecting and using notebooks since I can remember, and while I’ve managed to reign in my collection over the last few years, I still have plenty of empty notebooks to use up.
+I’ve been collecting and using notebooks since I can remember, and while I’ve managed to rein in my collection over the last few years, I still have plenty of empty notebooks to use up.
 What’s a girl to do with so many blank pages?

 Start a writer’s notebook!